TrafalgarRicardoLu/MyPage/README.md

 - **Client**
      - Clients can borrow, return and search books.
 - **Manager**
-    - Maneger can add, delete and search books.
+    - Manager can add, delete and search books.